-Best Employee Appraisal Letter Template
+Best Employee Communication Appraisal Letter Template

-Increase of Salary Appraisal Letter Sample
+Not Satisfied Increase of Salary Appraisal Acknowledgement Letter

 Appreciation and Appraisal Letter for Good Performance

-Appraisal Letter for Promotion in PDF
+Manager Review Appraisal Letter for Promotion in PDF

-Yearly Bonus Free Appraisal Template in PDF
+Year End Evaluation Bonus Free Appraisal Letter Template

 Free Compensation Increase and Promotion Appraisal Letter

 - It helps an employee feel more valued by the company.
 Making sure that employees are satisfied is one of the important jobs that both managers and supervisors have to do.
-By telling these employees that they’re doing a good job, or rewarding them if they’ve done exceptional work, will not only make these employees feel valued, but it might also make them more productive.
+Telling these employees that they’re doing a good job, or rewarding them if they’ve done exceptional work, will not only make these employees feel valued, but it might also make them more productive.
 So if a particular employee deserves it, then praise and reward them whenever it’s necessary.

 - With the help of an appraisal letter, you can assure employees that there will always be rewards should they meet or exceed the company’s expectations.
 Employees who go beyond what is expected of them will want to feel that their efforts were not in vain and that the higher-ups have noticed their accomplishments.
 So if you have this type of employee, then you must state in the appraisal letter that he or she will be properly rewarded with either a raise, a promotion, or possibly even both.
 This can help improve a company’s employee retention as most employees want to keep working for a company that notices their hard work.

 - A good appraisal letter will tell an employee that he or she is underperforming and that the employee is going to have to improve.
 While it would be great that employees would come to work on time and always meet company expectations, it’s also very highly unrealistic.
-So with the help of this letter, you can tell those employees that they’re going to have to improve their performance within a certain period of time.
+So with the help of this letter, you can tell those employees that they’re going to have to improve their performance within a certain period.
 Otherwise, he or she might just have to face certain consequences such as termination.

-In the event that you’re going to have to make this for any of your employees, here are some steps that should be able to help you out:
+If you’re going to have to make this for any of your employees, here are some steps that should be able to help you out:

 - The letter should be concise.
 It shouldn’t overload the employee, rather it should be straightforward and tell the employee what he or she needs to know.
 This means that you should tell the employee what a fantastic job he or she did and explain why he or she is being praised, or you could warn the employee that his or her performance isn’t exactly meeting the standards of the company.
 After that, follow it up with the kind of reward that the employee should receive, or the consequence that the employee will undergo for continually underperforming.

-Sample of Appraisal Letter for Promotion
+Sample Positive Feedback Appraisal Letter for Promotion

 Appraisal Letter Template from Executive Director

-Promotion Letter with Salary Increase Information Sample
+Promotion Letter with Salary Increment Information Sample

-Example of Promotion and Appraisal Letter
+Example of Promotion and Email Appraisal Letter

-Employee Performance Appraisal Template from HR
+Employee Performance Appraisal Request Letter from HR

 How to write a self-appraisal letter for personal development

-There may come a point where the employer will require the employee to evaluate his or her own performance.
+There may come a point where the employer will require the employee to evaluate his or her performance.
 So here are a few tips that should help you make a proper self-appraisal document.

 - List all of your accomplishments.
 This is the perfect opportunity for you to highlight your achievements during your time in the company.
 So take a look back at all of the feedback that you have received for all of the projects that you have finished or any initiatives that you may have launched.
-It’s best that you keep track of every accomplishment so it will be much easier for you to list down everything that you would like to place in your self-appraisal.
+You should keep track of every accomplishment so it will be much easier for you to list down everything that you would like to place in your self-appraisal.
 This is very helpful because there might be some things that your employer may have missed out on, so this letter is the perfect opportunity for you to point these out and remind your employer of your good performance.

 - Enumerate all the things you’ve learned while working for the company.
 What are the things that you’ve learned in the amount of time that you’ve spent with the company?
 How helpful were they when it came to doing your job?
 These are the questions that have to be answered so that you’ll be able to know what to write in your appraisal letter.
-Basically, describe all the new skills that you have learned or mastered and how they were able to help you with your development within the company.
+Describe all the new skills that you have learned or mastered and how they were able to help you with your development within the company.
 Describe situations where you were able to make use of these skills and how they were able to support the goals of the company that you work for.

 - Share all of the difficulties that you have faced while working for the company.
 However, you shouldn’t make it sound that these problems are negatively affecting your performance.
 Rather, you should be writing about how you’re overcoming these problems to show your employer that you’re a good asset.
-You’ll have to remember that employee performance means everything when it comes to how far you want to take your career in the company that you’re working for.
+You’ll have to remember that the appraisal form means everything when it comes to how far you want to take your career in the company that you’re working for.
 So you’re going to have to make sure that your employers know that you’re doing what you can to overcome your weak points by mentioning them in your letter.